 Cooking Matters: Building food skills to end childhood hunger

 Cooking Matters partners with the national nonprofit Share Our Strength to offer Cooking Matters® in Garfield County Cooking Matters teaches families at risk of hunger how to get more food for their money and better nourishment from those foods, as part of the No Kid Hungry campaign to end childhood hunger in America.
-Volunteer culinary and nutrition experts lead six week cooking and nutrition courses and one-time Cooking Matters at the store tours where participants learn how to select nutritious and low cost ingredients and prepare them in delicious and healthy ways.
+Registered Dietitian Nutritionists and volunteers lead six week cooking and nutrition courses and one-time Cooking Matters at the store tours where participants learn how to select nutritious and low cost ingredients and prepare them in delicious and healthy ways.
+Participate in person or take a course through Zoom.
 Cooking Matters is nationally sponsored by the ConAgra Foods® Foundation and Walmart.
-For more information, visit cookingmatters.org.
+For local classes, visit Cooking Matters Garfield County on Facebook, for more general information, visit cookingmatters.org.

 How it works

 - Each course covers meal preparation, encouraging healthy eating for children, food budgeting and nutrition.
 Participants receive a $10 City Market gift card for each class attended, in place of take-home groceries offered for in-person classes.
 Classes are one-hour in length and can be anywhere from 1-8 weeks.

 Hands-on, six-week courses

 - Each course covers meal preparation, grocery shopping, food budgeting and nutrition.
 Participants take home a bag of groceries at the end of each class.
 Three types of courses are available: classes for families (parents and kids), classes for parents, and classes for any adult 18 years or older.
 Courses are two-hours per week for six-weeks.